oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/environment-setup/configuring-for-ssh-access.md

 ## End of the Module, what's next ?

-Congratulations, you're now ready to use ssh keys to access OCI services !
+Congratulations, you're now ready to use ssh keys to access OCI services

+Your next step is to configure the security groups and policies in OCI

 ## Acknowledgements